A Guide to Arthurian Archaeology: Badon, Castle Killibury, Glastonbury, South Cadbury & Tintagel

 Tintagel, Cornwall

-After Geoffrey's Historia, Tintagel plays very little part in the Arthurian cycle and the earliest evidence of the site being locally known as 'King Arthur's Castle' dates from 1650 -- indeed, it is usually seen in the medieval literature as the castle of King Mark (in the legend of Tristan), a king of Dumnonia, and Geoffrey only places Arthur's conception here, making it clear that Tintagel was the property of a local ruler (Gorlois).
-It is thus probable that the Arthurian associations are 12th century in origins and represent Geoffrey attaching Arthur to pre-existing folkloric material that associated Tintagel with the post-Roman rulers of the area.
-See Charles Thomas Tintagel: Arthur and Archaeology (English heritage: Batsford 1993) for a full discussion of the site and its Arthurian connections; it should be noted that a sixth-century inscribed stone has recently been found at Tintagel during recent investigations which, English Heritage have hinted, may refer to Arthur by name.
-On this find, follow this link.
+After Geoffrey's Historia, Tintagel plays very little part in the Arthurian cycle and the earliest evidence of the site being locally known as 'King Arthur's Castle' dates from 1650 -- indeed, it is usually seen in the medieval literature as the castle of King Mark, a king of Dumnonia, and Geoffrey only places Arthur's conception here, making it clear that Tintagel was the property of a local ruler (Gorlois).
+It is thus probable that the Arthurian associations are 12th century in origin and result from Geoffrey attaching Arthur to pre-existing folkloric material which associated Tintagel with the post-Roman rulers of the region.
+See further Charles Thomas, Tintagel: Arthur and Archaeology (London, 1993), for a full discussion of the site and its Arthurian connections; it should be noted that the sixth-century inscribed stone which has recently been found at Tintagel has nothing to do with King Arthur, despite media speculation to the contrary (see 'The Historicity and Historicisation of Arthur', note two).

 * * * * *

-Copyright © 1998, 2008 Thomas Green.
+Copyright © 1998, 2009 Caitlin R. Green.
 All Rights Reserved.
+Originally published under a former nom de plume, T. Green.
 To cite articles or pages from this website, use a service such as WebCite or alternatively see one of the following style citation guides.
-Comments and queries via email to Thomas Green.
+Comments and queries via email to Caitlin R. Green.